ZachLegros/crayobois.ca/README.md

 For this application, we used the 'MERN' stack and Firebase.

-A quick preview of the 'Create your own pen' app on page 'Choose the material':
+A quick preview of the website:

+'Choose the material' page
 ![A quick preview of the 'Create your own pen' app](https://firebasestorage.googleapis.com/v0/b/crayobois-fe722.appspot.com/o/github%20preview%2Fcvs%20preview.png?alt=media&token=9cf2f58d-7abc-44c8-b6ef-f6cfcd7a3488)

+'Choose the hardware' page

+Signin

+Signup

+User dashboard

+Checkout process:
+  Cart viewing and editing

+  Order

+  Payment